iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 **Solution:** Politely but firmly redirect with a clear statement of what you want to focus on.

-**Example:** "I notice we've drifted into discussing bread recipes, but I'd like to return to my original question about pricing strategies for specialty baked goods in a small-town market."
+**Example:** `I notice we've drifted into discussing bread recipes, but I'd like to return to my original question about pricing strategies for specialty baked goods in a small-town market.`

 ### Preparing for Longer Conversations